michalmonday/xohw23-121/docs/data_extraction.md

 ### Possible way to handle low speed/low memory
 Inability to collect/process the data fast enough is a major shortcoming of this design, especially that python is relatively slow.
 One way to tackle that issue would be to change granularity of data collection (e.g. collect data every function call/return instead of every branch/jump/return, possibly this could involve collecting frequency distribution of certain events, similarly to performance counters collection).

-# Data filtering
+# Data filtering modes
-Data items are only collected when program counter changes value and the current instruction is either a branch, jump, return or any instruction immediately following these.

 The `continuous_monitoring_system` module is configurable and may be set to only collect data when program counter is within range.
 Or to start/stop collection when it reaches specific value.
 See [continuous_monitoring_system_configuration.md](./continuous_monitoring_system_configuration.md) for more details.

+## Basic filtering
+Before introducing the watchpoint based filtering, data items were only collected when program counter changes value and the current instruction is either a branch, jump, return or any instruction immediately following these.

+## Watchpoing based filtering
+This is the currently used filtering, it is described in the [watchpoint_based_tracing.md](./watchpoint_based_tracing.md) file.
+It was introduced to reduce the amount of collected data and allow software (python script) to process data in real time (to detect anomalies).

 # Performance counters selection
 The Flute processor has 115 performance counters.
 In our test we ran a baremetal short program and repeatedly collected all 115 counter values, we observed that 78 of them always had all values equal to 0.
 We decided to extract only the remaining 37 + 2 additional ones: `Core__TRAP` and `Core__INTERRUPT`.